ar-kie/Monocyte-project/README.md

 For detailed questions please contact my PI (Lot de Witte) or me (Raphael Kubler): <br/>
 - lot (dot) dewitte (at) mssm (dot) edu <br/>
 - raphael (dot) kubler (at) mssm (dot) edu <br/>

+Paper has been officially accepted for publication by BBI on May 1st 2023.
+Link to the paper will be added once published.